-The Hario Technica 5-Cup Coffee Syphon is "beautifully crafted for an expert cup of coffee".
+The Hario Technica 5-Cup Glass Syphon Coffee Maker is "beautifully crafted for an expert cup of coffee".
 So say Hario themselves, who describe themselves as "the brand recognized by Coffee Geeks worldwide".

 Two bold claims, backed up by images of a coffee maker unlike any you've seen before (unless you're a "coffee geek").
 But can these claims stand up to scrutiny?

 |It's So Different||What Does It Actually Consist Of?|